kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module7-inventory.md

 ## Deploying Templates to Devices
 ### Objectives
 - Authenticate and retrieve a token from Cisco DNA Center.
-- Build configuration archives based on the devices in DNA Center.
+- Retrieve the inventory of devices in DNA Center.
-- Download each archive file.

 ### Prerequisites
 The prerequisites steps for preparing for the lab are the following;